 A senior pastor recently said to me, “This is not the job I signed up for.
 I went into ministry because I wanted to share the same grace and forgiveness I found from God with others.
 But today, I am forced to talk on things I know very little about..
 It’s challenging.
 For the first time in my 35 years of ministry, I have contemplated resigning more often than ever before.”

 So, what can you do?
-Here are a few little suggestions that can make a big difference in the life of your pastor.
+Here are a few little suggestions that can make a big difference in the life of your lead pastor or church leader.

 Non-Monetary Ways to Celebrate Pastor Appreciation Month

 A handwritten thank you note